How Muslim are you?Posted: August 1, 2012

 We continued our battle in the living room, but this time it was to find a compromise.

 When the answer came to my father, he called me at midnight as though he’d been feverishly studying with religious scholars since the day before.
-He wanted Duncan and me to take “temporary marriage” vows, or—as he referred to them—“pre-engagement” vows.
+He wanted Dylan and me to take “temporary marriage” vows, or—as he referred to them—“pre-engagement” vows.
 He explained to me that there was indeed a tradition: a “pre-pre-marriage” ritual called seghe-ye Mahramiat that is a common Shia Muslim practice.
 It gives couples the ability to court for without scandal, giving them time to decide if they want to follow through with an actual engagement ceremony.

 I explained to my father that it would not be a healthy start to a pre-pre-marriage if I’d asked my pre-pre-husband to bury his convictions and take the Shahedeh—the verses one reads in order to formally convert to Islam.
 As Iranians, my family and I are all too familiar with the repercussions of forcing religion down people’s throats.
 It would be inauthentic, and authenticity was a value my father and I both prided ourselves in, above the veneer of piety.